Azure-Samples/data-lake-analytics-dotnet-auth-options/README.md

 > NOTE: The code above stores the token cache to the local machine in plaintext.
 We recommend writing and reading to a more secure format or location; you can use Data Protection APIs as a more secure approach.
 [See this blog post for more information](http://www.cloudidentity.com/blog/2014/07/09/the-new-token-cache-in-adal-v2/).

-## Interactive - Device Code - Authentication
+## How to authenticate interactively with a device code

 Azure Active Directory also supports a form of authentication called "device code" authentication.
 Using this, you can direct your end-user

 This is not supported yet.

-## Non-interactive - Service principal / application - Authentication
+## Non-interactive - Service principal - Authentication

 Use this option if you want to have your application authenticate against AAD using its own credentials, rather than those of a user.
 Using this process, your application will receive the tokens necessary to use the Data Lake Analytics .NET SDK as a service principal, which represents your application in AAD.

-You will first need to provision a service principal (also known as a registered application) in AAD.
-To create a service principal with a certificate or a secret key, [follow the steps in this article](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-authenticate-service-principal).

-The service principal, just like a user, will need to have appropriate permissions in order for your application to perform certain actions.
-Regardless of whether a user is the one running your application, the service principal's credentials will be used, and the user's credentials will not be used.
-To understand the different permissions involved when using Data Lake Analytics, see [Add a new user](https://docs.microsoft.com/azure/data-lake-analytics/data-lake-analytics-manage-use-portal#add-a-new-user).

 Non-interactive - Service principal / application
  * Using a secret key
  * Using a certificate

+## Service principals
+To create service principal [follow the steps in this article](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-authenticate-service-principal).

+## Non-interactive client ids
 All non-interactive login options require a clientid

 ```
 public static string NONINTERACTIVE_CLIENTID = "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx";
 ```

-## Non-interactive secret key authentication
+## How to authenticate non-interactively with a secret key

 ```
 public static string NONINTERACTIVE_SECRETKEY = ".....";